wwwsun378/learngit/readme.txt

-Git is a good version.
+Git is a distributed version control system.
-git i love you
+Git is free software.